Safety | Ethics | Diversity

 Our company meets and exceeds occupational safety standards in all of our respective industries.
 We continuously take extensive precautions to make every physical job site accident and injury-free by implementing rigorous safety protocols and informing communities of potential hazards in their area.

-Montana Resources, which operates within the precarious mining and resource extraction industry, was awarded the Society for Mining, Metallurgy & Exploration Health & Safety Operational Excellence Award for fostering a culture of safety that included top-to-bottom leadership commitment, staff education and the integration of new work practices.
+In 2020, Montana Resources was awarded the Society for Mining, Metallurgy & Exploration Health & Safety Operational Excellence Award for fostering a culture of safety that included top-to-bottom leadership commitment, staff education and the integration of new work practices.

 Ethics